Skip to main content

 1. Open a shell session with the Portworx node on which the volume you intend to run the filesystem trim operation on is mounted.

-2. Enter the pxctl volume trim start command with the --path flag and your mount path and volume name to start the filesystem trim operation on a volume:
+2. Enter the pxctl volume trim start command and volume name to start the filesystem trim operation on a volume:

-3. Monitor the filesystem trim operation running on a volume by entering the pxctl volume trim status command with the --path flag and your mount path and volume name:
+3. Monitor the filesystem trim operation running on a volume by entering the pxctl volume trim status command and volume name:

 Stop a filesystem trim operation

-Stop a running filesystem trim operation by entering the pxctl volume trim status command with the --path flag and your mount path and volume name:
+Stop a running filesystem trim operation by entering the pxctl volume trim status command and volume name:

 pxctl volume trim reference